hypothesis testing using spss#

 Question

-What can you say about the different time periods?
+What can you say about the distribution of mean temperature across the different time periods?

 Tip